clorteau/arch-wiki-search/README.md

 More details in `--help`.

 This is all Python using common libraries and is a proper PyPI package itself, so it's compatible Linux (all distros), MacOS and Windows and available through all these through PyPI - again, despite the name.
+From there standard package helpers plug in easily.
+At the moment the only such package available is an Arch package through AUR.

 ### Installation ###